Which companies have pulled out of Russia over the Ukraine invasion? | DW | 10.03.2022

 But for companies with a larger exposure to Russia, the decision to cut links with Moscow might hurt more than the reputational risk of staying in the market.

-That's the case for the Swiss-American tobacco manufacturer Philip Morris International, which in 2020 ranked as the international company with the largest revenues in Russia after raking in nearly $2.6 billion (€2.4 billion).
-The company has temporarily interrupted its activities in Ukraine, but continues its activities in Russia and says it is closely following further developments.
+That's the case for the Swiss-American tobacco manufacturer Philip Morris International, which in 2020 ranked as the international company with the largest revenues in Russia, after raking in nearly $2.6 billion (€2.4 billion).
+The company has temporarily interrupted its business in Ukraine, but continues its activities in Russia and says it is closely following further developments.

 Another top player, Japan's tobacco manufacturer JTI, has five factories and 4,500 employees across Russia.
 It currently maintains its operations in Russia, but has suspended local production in its plant in Ukraine, pointing to concern for workers' safety.